OpenFreeEnergy/openfe/docs/guide/introduction.rst

 information about how to perform the simulation (the Protocol).

 The output of the **execution** stage is the basic results from each edge.
-This can depend of the specific analysis intended, but will either involve a :class:`.ProtocolResult` representing the calculated :math:`\Delta G` for each edge or the :class:`.ProtocolDAGResult` linked to the data needed to calculate that :math:`\Delta G`.
+This can depend on the specific analysis intended, but will either involve a :class:`.ProtocolResult` representing the calculated :math:`\Delta G` for each edge or the :class:`.ProtocolDAGResult` linked to the data needed to calculate that :math:`\Delta G`.